radicallabsapp/development/Review/Privacy Policy.md

 > **⚠️ We hereby kindly remind you:**
 > Please keep your Pi account properly.
 If you lose your Pi account, it means that you
 > also lose your account on [Game] platform, we will not ask you to fill in your Pi account
-> password and will not collect your secret passphrase [^3].
+> password and will not collect your secret passphrase.
 When you log in to this website, it also means
 > that you have agreed to Pi's user agreement and privacy policy.

 ## Information We Collect